Comprehensive Convention on International Terrorism: Deadlock

 The negotiations of the Comprehensive Terrorism Convention are deadlocked because of differences over the definition of terrorism.
 Thalif Deen described the situation as follows: "The key sticking points in the draft treaty revolve around several controversial yet basic issues, including the definition of 'terrorism'.
 For example, what distinguishes a "terrorist organisation" from a 'liberation movement'?
 And do you exclude activities of national armed forces, even if they are perceived to commit acts of terrorism?
 If not, how much of this constitutes 'state terrorism'?"

 India has been pushing for the treaty consistently, particularly in the wake of the 2008 Mumbai attacks.
 The Indian Prime Minister, Narendra Modi, once again raised the topic in his address at the 69th Session of the UN General Assembly held in September 2014, and India’s permanent representative at the GA, Syed Akbaruddin, further pressed for the adoption of CCIT following the July 2016 Dhaka attack.
+At the 16th BRICS Summit as well, Modi, pushed for early adoption of the CCIT.

+Current progress

+At the BRICS session on Peace and Security during the 17th BRICS Summit, the leaders of member states amplified India’s concerns on terrorism called for the expeditious finalization and adoption of the CCIT in the UN framework."